-The GPRA Team uses the GPRA Scheduler Gmail Account/Calendar to email clients and coordinate GA schedules.
+The GPRA Team uses the "Health Study Scheduler" Gmail Account/Calendar to email clients and coordinate GA schedules.
 GPRA GAs should never use their own email accounts to contact clients.
-The GPRA Scheduler account (healthstudyscheduler@gmail.com) should be used any time that you are emailing clients.
+Instead use the healthstudyscheduler@gmail.com account to email clients.
 In addition to privacy concerns, the shared Health Study Scheduler account allows anyone on the team to view current and past client correspondence.
-This account is monitored by all GAs and any client emails should be responded to as they are received.
-Refer to the Salesforce Manual for information on how/when to email clients.
+This account is used by all GAs and is monitored by the GPRA Data Manager.
+GPRA GAs are responsible for responding to client emails as they are received.
+Refer to the Systems Manual for information on how/when to email clients

-You should check the Google Calendar every day before you start your shift to see if there are any scheduled clients during the hours that you work.
-If there are clients scheduled during your shift and you have the capacity to take the call, add your intials to the scheduled event so others know that you will take the call (see example to the right).
-If you notice that a client that is scheduled and you are not able to take the call or if it falls outside of your shift, post in Teams so that others are aware and can offer support.
+You should check the Google Calendar every day as you start your shift to see if there are any scheduled clients during the hours that you work.
+If there are clients scheduled during your shift and you have the capacity to take the call, add your initials to the scheduled event so your colleagues know that you will take the call (see example to the right).
+If you notice that a client is scheduled and you are not able to take the call or if it falls outside of your shift, post in Teams so that others are aware and can offer support.
 It is a TEAM effort to monitor the scheduled calls that appear on the Google Calendar.

-Additionally, you should also record any calls that you personally schedule in advance with the client as well.
-These calls should be recorded using your intials and the GPRA Client ID (see example to the left).
+Additionally, you should use the Google calendar to record any calls that you personally schedule with the client in advance.
+These calls should be recorded using your initials and the GPRA Client ID (see example to the left).
 If you speak to a client and they state that they are available during hours that you are not working, record the call on the calendar and reach out to the GPRA Team to ask for support from someone working during the specified time frame.

-Since Calendly populates the Google Calendar it is very important that you mark your time as "free."
+Since Calendly populates scheduled calls on the Google Calendar, it is very important that you mark your time as "free" when you add or update your own work schedule.
 If your hours are added as "busy," Calendly will think that we are unavailable during the hours that you are working.